joeskolengaden/p10-football/README.md

 In Arduino IDE, goto File > Examples > LedP10

-You will find a few example program to demonstrate the usage of our library.
+You will find a few example programs to demonstrate the usage of our library.

 Build your own project by modifying these examples in the way you want.